SandyYuan/galaxydiffuser/README.md

 # Conditional galaxy image generator

-based off of an unconditional ddpm model
+Generating realistic galaxy images given redshift and galaxy properties.
+There is both an unconditional model using huggingface diffusers, and a conditional model using a unet-based ddpm.